Democracy; In the United States & Israel

 Record-breaking wildfires, increasingly powerful tropical storms, and extreme temperatures across the country have confirmed what we already knew: human-caused climate change is real and the threat is growing daily.
 Our country needs to take dramatic action now to reverse these dangerous trends, and New York should be setting a national example in climate leadership.
 Our leaders must be unafraid to stand up to polluting industries and prioritize emissions reductions over short-term profits.
 As Jews, we have a responsibility to leave the planet better than we found it for the sake of the generations to come.

-We uphold the founding vision of Israel as a Jewish and democratic state while acknowledging the challenges it has faced to fully realize that vision.
-Our core Jewish values of dignity and equality call upon us to support a resolution of the Israeli-Palestinian conflict that recognizes the right to self-determination for both the Jewish and Palestinianian peoples and the human rights of all.
-We oppose the Israeli government’s ongoing occupation and control of millions of Palestinian lives, including its policy of creeping annexation of the West Bank.
+We uphold the founding vision of Israel as a Jewish and democratic state while acknowledging the challenges it has faced to realize that vision fully.
+Our core Jewish values of dignity and equality call upon us to support a resolution of the Israeli-Palestinian conflict that recognizes the right to self-determination for both the Jewish and Palestinian peoples and the human rights of all.
+We oppose the Israeli government’s ongoing occupation and control of millions of Palestinian lives, including its policy of creeping annexation and rising state-backed violence in the West Bank.
 At the same time, we are proud to call ourselves liberal Zionists, as we are committed to the idea of Jewish self-determination and to the right of all people to live in free and just societies.
-We do not support the BDS (Boycott, Divest, Sanctions) movement because it is not an effective strategy to achieve a resolution of the conflict, which we believe requires acknowledging the legitimate claims and history of both Jews and Palestinians.
-As a New York organization, we see a responsibility to educate state and local leaders about the dangers of the path being pursued by current Israeli and Palestinian leadership, and to encourage a respectful debate within our community about the future contours of a just and negotiated solution to the conflict.
-We believe that conversations that focus on underlying values and goals rather than specific policy proposals are key to repairing the internal wounds within our own Jewish community.